CMU-313/CMU-313.github.io/docs/projects/P2/2_firstsprint.md

 ## Checkpoint Presentation (45 pts)

-During the Week 5 recitation slot (**Monday Feburary 12th**), your group will give a 10-minute presentation describing your current progress, followed by a short 1-2 minute Q&A session where you can get feedback from the TAs and your peers.
+During the Week 5 recitation slot (**Monday September 23rd**), your group will give a 10-minute presentation describing your current progress, followed by a short 1-2 minute Q&A session where you can get feedback from the TAs and your peers.

 Your slides should include the following information (the recommended slides amount is in parentheses):